laurence-dorman/laurence-dorman.github.io/_projects/live-AI.md

 python split_silence.py $DIR/clips/$name.wav
 rm $DIR/raw/*
 ~~~

+> It's best to ensure that the audio downloaded contains only the target person speaking, and not any background noise/music or other people speaking, as this will impact the training.
+To help with this, you can use the -s and -t flags to specify the start and end time of the audio you want to download.

 The bash script then runs `split_silence.py`, passing it the filepath of the raw audio that we downloaded.
 It transcribes the audio using OpenAI's [Whisper](https://github.com/openai/whisper) and splits the audio into segments, by finding sections of silence.
 It's important to do this so the dataset will have clean sentences, and there isn't audio segments that start or end halfway through a word, this would impact the training.
 The audio segments are saved under the `wavs` directory, and the transcribed text, along with the name of the audio file, is saved in `metadata.csv`, which is the dataset we will use to train the TTS model: